Removing barriers in the building system – over 120 building standards funded for free download

 Another standard that will continue to be available for free download is NZS 4218:2009 Thermal insulation – Housing and small buildings.
 When read in conjunction with Acceptable Solution H1/AS1, it provides a way of complying with the New Zealand Building Code for the thermal insulation of houses for energy efficiency.
 Another standard that helps keep household energy consumption down is NZS 4305:1996 Energy efficiency – domestic type hot water systems, which includes measures for the insulation of hot water cylinders and pipework.
 Other free Standards relating to energy efficiency include NZS 4214:2006 Methods of determining the total thermal resistance of parts of buildings, NZS 4243.1:2007 Energy efficiency – Large buildings – Building thermal envelope, and NZS 4243.2:2007 Energy efficiency – Large buildings – Lighting.

-Download these and other funded building standards on the Standards New Zealand website.
+Download these and other funded building standards on the Standards New Zealand website(external link).